MrMoose/CloudConnector/README.md

 for use within C++ Unreal Engine projects.
 Primary use case are remote rendering cases in industry contexts.
-To this end, it focuses on logging, tracing and monitoring as well as storage access capabilities and queue messages.
+To this end, it focuses on logging, tracing and monitoring as well as storage access capabilities and message retrieval.
-CloudConnector hides the actual cloud implementation behind and abstracted common interface and aims for easy deployment on AWS or Google Cloud with little or no code changes.
+CloudConnector hides the actual cloud implementation behind an abstracted common interface and aims for easy deployment on AWS or Google Cloud with little or no code changes.

 This is work in progress, there are no releases yet.